Skip to contents

 Arguments

-Visual variable that determines the border color.
+Visual variable that determines the color.
 See details.
+Unit: Color – a color name, hex string, or (when mapped) a palette name.

-Visual variable that determines the fill color alpha transparency See details.
+Visual variable that determines the fill color transparency.
+See details.
+Unit: Proportion – numeric 0-1 (0 = fully transparent, 1 = fully opaque).

-Visual variable that determines the border color alpha transparency.
+Visual variable that determines the color transparency.
 See details.
+Unit: Proportion – numeric 0-1 (0 = fully transparent, 1 = fully opaque).

 linejoin, lineend